MichaelDBA/pg_get_tabledef/README.md

 <br/>
 Bugs can be reported by creating an issue here, https://github.com/MichaelDBA/pg_get_tabledef/issues/new/choose.
 <br/>
-Please provide example code along with issues reported if possible.
+Please provide PG version and example code along with issues reported if possible.
 <br/>

 ## History